 Fine Companions’ venue changed a number of times – partly because of the numbers and partly according to where Fred or Olive were teaching.
 At different times Ampthill Road, Silver Jubilee and Queens Park Schools were all used.

 The club now meet at Hazeldene Lower School where the club continues to flourish and to enjoy English Country Dancing with membership around 70.
-Friday evening Social Dancing is held during term time and a bi monthly public dance is held at Newnham Middle School.
+Friday evening Social Dancing is held during term time and a bi monthly public dance is held at Goldington Academy.
 Dancing continues during the summer holiday with 4 or 5 garden dances.

 2010 ROGER NICHOLLS GETS HIS JUST DESSERTS AT THE CHRISTMAS DANCE